 Step #3: Use a Powder Illuminator

-We recommend matte foundation for makeup baking, but you don’t have to keep your face completely shine and shimmer-free.
+We recommend matte foundation for makeup baking, but you don’t have to keep your face completely shine- and shimmer-free.
 To get your glow on, apply the L’Oréal Paris True Match™ Lumi Shimmerista Highlighting Powder to the highpoints of your face including the bridge of the nose, cheekbones, and cupid’s bow.

 Step #4: Line Your Eyes with Liquid and Pencil Eyeliner

 For this look, don’t limit yourself to just one eyeliner.
-First, use the L’Oréal Paris Flash Cat Eye Waterproof Brush Tip Liquid Eyeliner to create a cat eye.
-(Here are 7 Hacks for the Perfect Cat Eye, just in case you need a little help.)
+First, use the L’Oréal Paris Le Liner Signature Easy-Glide Mechanical Eyeliner, Waterproof, to create a cat eye.
+(Here are 7 Hacks For The Perfect Cat Eye, just in case you need a little help.)

-Once you’ve lined your upper lash line—and added a wing—use a pencil eyeliner, like the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in Black, to tightline your eyes.
+Once you’ve lined your upper lash line—and added a wing— tightline your eyes with the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in Black.
 Gently pull up on your eyelids and fill in the space just below your lashes to give the appearance of thicker lashes—before you even apply mascara.

 Step #5: Coat Your Lashes

-You knew this was coming; put the finishing touch on your eye makeup by sweeping a few coats of the L’Oréal Paris Unlimited Lash Lifting and Lengthening Washable Mascara onto your lashes.
+You knew this was coming; put the finishing touch on your eye makeup by sweeping a few coats of the L'Oréal Paris Air Volume Mega Mascara, Lightweight Mega Volume Washable onto your lashes.
 And don’t forget to coat your bottom lashes, too!

 Step #6: Apply a Liquid Lipstick

-It may be a coincidence, but there seems to be quite an overlap between people who love baking makeup and people who are obsessed with liquid lipsticks.
+It may be a coincidence, but there seems to be quite an overlap between people who love baking powder makeup and people who are obsessed with liquid lipsticks.
 So, you can see where this is going—finish your look with a long-lasting, liquid lip.
-The color is up to you, if you prefer rounding out the rest of your makeup with something subtle, try the L’Oréal Paris Rouge Signature, Lasting Matte Liquid Lipstick in I Empower.
+The color is up to you.
+If you prefer rounding out the rest of your makeup with something subtle, try the L’Oréal Paris Rouge Signature Matte Lip Stain in I Empower.

-Interested in rocking a more out-there hue?
-Try the L’Oréal Paris L’Oréal Paris Rouge Signature, Lasting Matte Liquid Lipstick in I Rebel, which is a vibrant purple shade.
+If you’re interested in rocking a bold hue, we’ve got you covered.
+Try the L’Oréal Paris L’Oréal Paris Rouge Signature Matte Lip Stain in I Rebel for a vibrant purple shade.

-Once you’ve mastered how to bake makeup, there’s no harm in expanding your skills with another trendy technique—like body contouring?
-Just head on over to our tutorial, How to Contour Your Body, and you’ll be a pro at that in no time, too!
+Once you’ve mastered how to bake makeup, there’s no harm in expanding your skills with another trendy technique.
+Just head on over to our tutorial, How To Contour Your Body, and you’ll be a pro at that in no time, too!